 Everyone feels worried or stressed from time to time.
 Usually, those feelings fade when a stressful situation has passed.
 However, some people experience overwhelming feelings of worry, for no particular reason, that can make it difficult to cope with daily life.
 This is called anxiety.

 Anxiety is the most common mental health condition in Australia, affecting around one in every four people.

 Anxiety is something that every Australian experiences in one form or another throughout their lives.
 An anxiety disorder however is debilitating and isolates individuals, and professional treatment may be recommended.

 People who suffer from anxiety disorders generally experience feelings of disproportioned and intensified worry or fear.
 These feelings can lead to avoidance of everyday activities such as family or social situations, and even employment.
-Lakeside Clinic is a division of Warners Bay Private Hospital and delivers a high standard of anxiety treatment, including counselling, for Newcastle locals.
+Ramsay Clinic Lakeside is a division of Warners Bay Private Hospital and delivers a high standard of anxiety treatment, including counselling, for Newcastle locals.

 Physical: Patients with anxiety disorders often experience racing heartbeat, rapid breathing, a dry mouth, nausea, dizziness and light-headedness as a result of excessive stress hormones and other bodily chemicals